-Another game to help students work on comprehension skills (improving vocabulary) is a vocabulary games like Vocabulary Match-Up.
+Another game to help students work on comprehension skills (improving vocabulary) is a game like Vocabulary Match-Up.
 In this game, you prepare a deck of cards for every two to three students.
 The cards can be made out of index cards, and they are in pairs.
 (This game is very similar to Concentration.)
 On one card, you write a vocabulary word from Charlotte's Web such as "Radiant."
 On this same card with the vocabulary word, you write the page number in the Charlotte's Web book where students can find this word in use.
 On the second card, you write a definition of "radiant."

 When it is time to play, pairs or small groups of students put their cards face down in rows.
 When it is a student's turn, he picks up one card, reads it, uses the novel to find the meaning of the word if he doesn't know it, and then picks a second card to find a match.
 If he finds a match, he takes the pair and has another turn.
 If he doesn't find a match, then his turn is over.
 In this Charlotte's Web game, students are practicing vocabulary and reading sections of their books to figure out words in context.
 The player with the most pairs of cards at the end of the game is the winner.